 There’s nothing worse than lying in bed at night, watching the minutes pass as you desperately try to fall asleep.
 The more anxious you become, the harder it can be to actually start snoozing.
 At this point, you’re probably willing to try anything that might help you fall into a deep sleep.

-For many people, turning on some ambient noise is just the trick they need to doze off at night.
+For many people, turning on some ambient noise like pink noise is just the trick they need to doze off at night.
 But what’s the difference between all of these noises, and which one is best?

 Comparing pink noise vs. white noise can get overly-scientific really quickly, so let’s first cover the basics.
 Sound comesin an array of “colors.”
 And while most average folks don’t go around talking about the hue of the sounds around them, itishow experts classify sound.